stephanenicolas/boundbox/README.md

 }
 ```

-With BoundBox, you can write a test that accesses all fields and methods of A :
+With BoundBox, you can write a test that accesses all fields and methods of `A`.
+When you write the statement : `@BoundBox(boundClass=A.class)`, the BoundBox annotation
+processor will generate the class `BoundBoxOfA` that you can use to access all inner fields, constructors and methods of `A`.

 ```java
 public class ATest {